riscv/docs-dev-guide/README.md

 asciidoctor-pdf -r asciidoctor-diagram book_header.adoc -a pdf-style#resources/themes/risc-v_spec-pdf.yml -a pdf-fontsdir=resources/fonts
 ```

-This generates a file named `book_header.pdf`.
+This generates a file named `book_header.pdf` that makes use of the graphics, styles, and fonts that you can see in the example.pdf.

 For your own content, change the name of the header file to a meaningful file name.

-NOTE: When copying/pasting commands for the CLI on the Windows OS, check that no substitutions are being made.
+ALERT: When copying/pasting commands for the CLI on the Windows OS, check that no substitutions are being made.
 We have seen the '=' get replaced with a '#', causing an error message about fonts.

 ## Asciidoc/asciidoctor documentation